Rate Limits

 If you exceed any rate limit:

-- For premium accounts only, mainnet endpoints fall into a separate bucket from
+- For premium and plus accounts, mainnet endpoints fall into a separate bucket from

 To avoid this, please ensure your clients are implementing proper backoff and retry strategies.